Intro

 The ROR of Oct-1920 reports that Muftree Muhammad Sadiq has converted 40 American’s thus far.
 It also reports that Sadiq moved from New York to Chicago recently.
 The ROR also mentions that the Ahmadiyya Movement is working on an Arabic newspaper (most likely for the arab muslims living in Dearborn, MI.).
 They claim to be working with an Arab on this endeavor, Mr. Mohini, the newspaper is called the “Alserat”.

 The ROR of Aug-Sep-1920 has an essay about Mufti Muhammad Sadiq, entitled, “An Anecdote of the Mufti”.
 The July-1920 edition talks about how a Hindu from India converted to Ahmadiyya through Muftree Muhammad Sadiq and took his name.
 Mufti Sadiq reported that 31+ people had already converted to Ahmadiyya in New York (a total lie).
-Mufti Sadiq even claims to have converted 6 people to Ahmadiyya, of which 5 were chinese.
+Mufti Sadiq even claims to have converted 6 people to Ahmadiyya, of which 5 were Chinese.

 In the July-1920 edition of the ROR, it is reported how Sayyal is giving lectures.
 Maulana Nayyar and Azeez ud Din are also working with him.
 The ROR also reported that a family in Birmingham had converted to Ahmadiyya, however, this is a lie.
 They claim this is a Jewish family and even give the names as: